rsnemmen/BayesPSD/README.md

 git checkout n1275
 ```

 2. Open the `./docs/Demo.ipynb` notebook and run it.
 At the end of the analysis, you should get a couple of new `png` files inside the docs folder.
-The most important one will be the `demo_ps_fit.png` which shows the power spectrum compared to two noise models.
+The most important one will be the `demo_ps_fit.png` which shows the power spectrum compared to two noise models: power-law and broken power-law.

+Strong peaks in the residuals indicate evidence for QPOs.
+In this case, the signal is broadly consistent with noise.
+There is one significant QPO which is indicated with an arrow; however, this feature is compatible with the precession period of the orbit of the *Fermi* spacecraft [(Nemmen et al. 2018)](https://arxiv.org/abs/1811.07215).

 ![Periodogram for NGC1275 Fermi LAT light curve](./docs/n1275_fit.png)